-The result of all of this is that expensive, specialized buildings get quality design and commonplace buildings don't.
+The result of all of this is that expensive and/or specialized buildings get quality design and commonplace buildings don't.
 And, as the word makes plain, commonplace buildings are the most common places.
 So, we have the least design where we spend the most time.
 Places like our homes and offices and restaurants and stores are often poorly designed and punish us in ways large and small.
 I saw this in action last week.

 A House with No Rooms

-I happened to be in the truck with my buddy Brian when he stopped at a small residential renovation he was doing.
-From a purely functional standpoint, this house was a hot mess.
+I happened to be in the truck with a contractor buddy when he stopped at a small residential renovation he was doing.
+This house, from a purely functional standpoint, was a hot mess.
 Doors everywhere, rooms that are impossible to furnish.
 Everything was a hallway.
 The whole thing gave me the yips.
 But at issue this day was the kitchen, or the place in the house they called "the kitchen".
 It contained no wall cabinets and had weirdly shallow countertops, leaving the front halves of the appliances out in the floor area and providing no place to put anything down.
 There was an island, but it was too close to the stove, leaving nowhere to stand.
 Above the island was the area’s lone upper cabinet, a ceiling-mounted unit open on both sides.
 It was empty, they said, because when you put things in one side, you invariably shoved something out the other side.
 This whole situation caused no small amount of daily frustration and, I gathered, some degree of disagreement.
-Heck, I had only been there ten minutes and my eye was starting to twitch.
+I had only been there ten minutes and my eye was starting to twitch.

 As they tried to sort it out, I listened and watched and squirmed until I just couldn’t take it.
 "You don't know where to put things in your kitchen," I blurted out, "because you don’t have a kitchen."
 It was true.
 And they didn’t have a kitchen simply because they didn’t have a wall.
 I begged them to let me do some sketches.